khalfella/guessing_game/README.md

 ### Guessing Game in Rust!

 ##### This is the famous guessing game implemented in rust.
-I wrote while I was making my baby steps in rust.
+I wrote it while I was making my baby steps in rust.
 See [rust-book](https://doc.rust-lang.org/book) for more exercises.

 ###### Here are the steps to test the code: